 Tenants don’t have the option of opening the back door to a large grass backyard.
 It requires getting dressed, leaving the unit, going in the elevator, and eventually outside.

-In a city like San Diego that is embracing and building denser multifamily housing, moving from suburban environments to urban neighborhoods creates issues and difficulties for dogs and their owners when they need a grassy spot.
+In a city like San Diego and other metro areas embracing and building denser multifamily housing, moving from suburban environments to urban neighborhoods creates issues and difficulties for dogs and their owners when they need a grassy spot.

 Some dogs handle the adjustment to high rise living without incident.
 For others, it can be a challenge.